sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

 ## getQuantificationExperimental

-> QuantificationTable getQuantificationExperimental(projectId, alignedFeatureId, type)
+> QuantificationTableExperimental getQuantificationExperimental(projectId, alignedFeatureId, type)

 EXPERIMENTAL: This endpoint is experimental and may be changed (or even removed) without notice until it is declared stable.